 And if you’re still not convinced that you should tell success stories, consider this famous quote from Rabbi Hillel:

-If I am not for myself, who will be for me?
-But if I am only for myself, who am I?
-If not now, when?
+If I am not for myself, then who will be for me?… And if not now, when?